$\delta n$ formalism: A new formulation for the probability density of the curvature perturbation: Abstract

 \section{Abstract}

-$\delta N$ formalism is a useful method to calculate the curvature perturbation.
+$\delta N$ formalism is a useful method to calculate the curvature perturbation on superhorizon scales.
 Contrary to what it is typically done in the literature, we re-formulate the $\delta N$ formalism by using the $e$-folding number $n$ counted forward in time.
-For a fixed initial time $\bar{n}_0$, the probability density function (PDF) of the initial conditions $\delta\phi_0$ and $\delta\pi_0$ are specified by the solutions of the perturbation equation on subhorizon scales.
-As $\delta\pi_0$ is fully correlated with $\delta\phi_0$ after horizon exit, we find a simple formula to calculate the curvature perturbation as well as its PDF by using the $\delta N$ method reformulated in terms of $n$, the $\delta n$ formalism.
+For a fixed initial time $\bar{n}_0$, the probability density function (PDF) of the field perturbation $\delta\phi_0$ and its velocity $\delta\pi_0$ are specified by the solutions of the perturbation equation on subhorizon scales.
+As $\delta\pi_0$ is fully correlated with $\delta\phi_0$ soon after horizon exit, we find a novel $\delta n$ formalism to calculate the curvature perturbation as well as its PDF.
+It can naturally incorporate those trajectories for which inflation never ends, which are lost when counting $N$ backward in time.

-\textit{Introduction.}--- Due to the quantum nature of inflationary fluctuations \cite{Mukhanov:1985rz,Sasaki:1986hm}, there is always some probability of randomly generating a large enough fluctuation such that, the overdensity generated at horizon reentry will be so large that it will collapse into a singularity, giving rise to the so-called Primordial Black Hole (PBH) \cite{Zeldovich:1967lct,Hawking:1971ei,Carr:1974nx,Meszaros:1974tb,Carr:1975qj,Khlopov:1985jw}.
+\textit{Introduction.}--- Due to the quantum nature of inflationary fluctuations \cite{Mukhanov:1985rz,Sasaki:1986hm}, there is always some probability of randomly generating a large enough fluctuation such that the overdensity generated at horizon reentry will be so large that it will collapse into a singularity, giving rise to the so-called Primordial Black Hole (PBH) \cite{Zeldovich:1967lct,Hawking:1971ei,Carr:1974nx,Meszaros:1974tb,Carr:1975qj,Khlopov:1985jw}.
 Since those overdensities originate from the primordial curvature perturbation on comoving slices $\mathcal{R}$ at the end of inflation (see \cite{Escriva:2022duf} for a review), it is of crucial importance to know the probability density function (PDF) of $\mathcal{R}$, especially its tail, to correctly determine the masses and abundances of PBH \cite{Young:2013oia,Young:2015cyn,Atal:2018neu,Passaglia:2018ixg,Yoo:2019pma,Kehagias:2019eil,Mahbub:2020row,Riccardi:2021rlf,Davies:2021loj,Young:2022phe,Escriva:2022pnz,Matsubara:2022nbr}.

 At linear order in cosmological perturbation theory, $\mathcal{R}$ is Gaussian and hence its PDF is fully determined by its variance, which is given by the power spectrum $\mathcal{P}_{\mathcal{R}}$.
 The observed curvature perturbation at CMB scales is nearly Gaussian \cite{Planck:2018jri}, and hence compatible with linear perturbation theory.
 Furthermore, the power spectrum at these scales is of order $10^{-9}$, implying an exponentially suppressed, completely negligible probability of generating a large ($\sim \mathcal{O}(0.1)$) fluctuation that eventually collapse into a PBH.